-My right honourable friend the Secretary of State for Defence (Bob Ainsworth) has made the following Written Ministerial Statement.
+My right honourable friend the Secretary of State for Defence (Des Browne) has made the following Written Ministerial Statement.

-The supplement to the 2010 report of the Armed Forces’ Pay Review Body (AFPRB) making recommendations on the pay of service medical and dental officers has been published today.
+The 2008 report of the Armed Forces Pay Review Body (AFPRB) has now been published.
 I wish to express my thanks to the chairman and members of the review body for their report.
+I am pleased to confirm that the AFPRB's recommendations are to be accepted in full, with implementation effective from 1 April 2008.

-Copies of the report are available in the Vote Office and the Library of the House.
+Copies of the Armed Forces Pay Review Body report are available in the Vote Office and the Library of the House.